Design and Scientific Prospects of the POLAR-2 Mission: Measurement Prospects

 In order to make a realistic prediction on the MDP values for GRBs observed by POLAR-2 during its operation time, we took the public HEASARC GRB detection catalog from \textit{Fermi}-GBM\footnote{\url{https://heasarc.gsfc.nasa.gov/w3browse/fermi/fermigbrst.html}} \cite{vonKienlin2020} and used their spectral parameters, energy integrated photon flux and $T_{90}$ time, along with a randomized position on the sky, to simulate a GRB catalog observed by the POLAR-2 mission.
 For this, the GRB observed by \textit{Fermi}-GBM between the start of 2015 and the end of 2019 were used and their number was reduced by a factor of $30\%$ to account for the difference in the amount of sky observed by \textit{Fermi}-GBM and POLAR-2.
 The spectra from these GRBs were combined with a random $\theta$ angle, which allowed to select the effective area and $M_{100}$ for that specific $\theta$.
 The spectra were then folded through the response to produce the number of counts as well as the spectral averaged $M_{100}$ (where the energy-dependent $M_{100}$ is weighted for the number of detected photons in each energy bin).
 This, in combination with an estimated background rate of $2000\,\mathrm{Hz}$ and the $T_{90}$ of the GRB allows to calculate the MDP.
 It should be noted that this estimated background rate is a value extrapolated from the measurements of POLAR which had a background rate of $\sim500\,\mathrm{Hz}$.
-While we expect an increase of a factor of 4 based simply on the increase in readout channels, this should be considered an approximation.
-The rate is likely to increase due to the lower energy threshold, while we expect it to decrease due to the shortened scintillator bars.
-While a more detailed set of simulations is required to produce detailed estimates, we here assume that these two effects will cancel out and therefore keep in increase of a factor 4.